Patient education: Sunburn (Beyond the Basics)

 SUNBURN CAUSES AND RISK FACTORS

 Normally, the skin is protected from the sun by a substance in the skin called melanin.
 Melanin is a pigment (coloring) that causes your skin to appear light or dark colored.
-If your skin is exposed to excessive UV radiation from the sun or a tanning bed, it becomes burned.
+If your skin is exposed to excessive ultraviolet radiation (UVR) from the sun or a tanning bed, it becomes burned.

 ●The amount of melanin in your skin.
 In general, people with fair skin and light-colored hair have less melanin and are at a higher risk of sunburn compared with people with darker-colored skin.
 Some people can develop sunburn after less than 15 minutes of sun exposure.

 ●Where you are.
 People in regions that are closest to the equator and high altitudes (eg, mountainous areas) are at a higher risk for developing sunburn.
+Take extra precautions when you are exposed to a breeze (eg, sailing) because this masks the heat of the sun, which is a good guide to the intensity of UVR.
+Also remember that snow reflects UVR.

 Treatments for sunburn can help to relieve skin discomfort.
 You should stay out of the sun until your skin redness and pain resolve.
-You can take nonsteroidal antiinflammatory drugs (NSAIDs) such as aspirin, ibuprofen, or naproxen to relieve pain.
+You can take nonsteroidal anti-inflammatory drugs (NSAIDs) such as aspirin, ibuprofen, or naproxen to relieve pain.
 These medications are especially helpful if you take them as soon as you notice pain; the benefit of NSAIDs decreases after 24 hours.
 However, it is important to bear in mind that you need to be careful about going in the sun afterwards.

-For mild sunburns, there are a number of products advertised to relieve pain, including cool compresses, aloe-based lotions, and lotions or sprays with a local anesthetic (numbing medication, eg, Solarcaine, Dermaplast).
+For mild sunburns, there are a number of products advertised to relieve pain, including cool compresses, aloe-based lotions, and lotions or sprays with a local anesthetic (numbing medication, eg, Solarcaine, Dermoplast).
 Although studies have not proven that these products are helpful, they are not likely to be harmful.
 However, these products do not reduce the long-term risks of sunburn (eg, skin cancer).

 The prevention of sunburn is discussed in a separate article.
 (See "Patient education: Sunburn prevention (Beyond the Basics)".)